metal3-io/cluster-api-provider-metal3/docs/remediation-controller.md

   # (Optional) maxUnhealthy prevents further remediation if the cluster is
   # already partially unhealthy
   maxUnhealthy: 100%
-  # (Optional) nodeStartupTimeout determines how long a MachineHealthCheck
+  # (Optional) nodeStartupTimeoutSeconds determines how long a MachineHealthCheck
   # should wait for
   # a Node to join the cluster, before considering a Machine unhealthy.
   # Defaults to 10 minutes if not specified.